dorissuzukiesmerio/Research_Projects/README.md

 - Identified relationship between the dates that paychecks were received and hospitalizations through alcohol consumption.

+## Other Econometric research projects at USP (2015-2018)
 ### Analysis on Child Socioemotional Development and Parent Participation in the Learning Process (2017)
 Co-authored with Isabela Inocente Gomes | Econometrics II (Panel Data)

 Utilizing a personality trait data conducted in public schools across two time periods, I analyzed the impact of family background in children’s school performance

+## Other projects:

+### Can gains in agricultural productivity contribute to reduce regional inequality and improve income distribution?

+Federal University of Viçosa

+Impact evaluation on social welfare measures utilizing the GAMS/MPSGE model – General Computational Equilibrium application